- William S. Gay Senior Faculty Fellow

-Dr. Davidson received his Ph.D. from the University of Chicago in 2011.
-He earned an MBA at the University of Chicago and a bachelor’s degree from Wayne State University.
+Dr. Davidson earned his PhD and MBA at The University of Chicago and a bachelor’s degree from Wayne State University.

 - Davidson, R.H. and Pirinsky, C., The deterrent effect of insider trading enforcement actions.
 Forthcoming The Accounting Review.

 - Davidson, R.H., Who did it matters: Executive equity compensation and financial reporting fraud.
 Forthcoming Journal of Accounting and Economics.

 - Davidson, R.H., Dey, A. and Smith, A., 2020.
 Executives' legal records and the deterrent effect of corporate governance.
 Contemporary Accounting Research, 37(3), pp.1444-1474.

 - Davidson, R.H. and Pirinsky, C., 2019.
 Attitudes toward noncompliance and the demand for external financing.
 Journal of Financial and Quantitative Analysis, 54(2), pp.967-991.